Bylaws of the Utah Jewish Genealogical Society

 - Maintain the Family Finder data on the web site.

-- Be a member of the web site committee.
+- Be the chair of the web site committee.

 ARTICLE VII – COMMITTEES